Valley View High School (Moreno Valley, California)

 Valley View High School is a public high school located in Moreno Valley, California and is part of the Moreno Valley Unified School District.
 The official school colors are red, white, and black.
 The school's mascots are the Eagles.

 It is the Performing Arts Magnet for the district, a department which includes band, theater, choir, and dance.
-Other activities include sports teams such as soccer, swimming, football, volleyball, basketball, golf, tennis, cheer, wrestling, track and field, cross country and clubs including Anime Club, Art Club, Eco Club, National Honor Society, among others.
+Other activities include sports teams such as soccer, swimming, football, volleyball, basketball, golf, tennis, cheer, wrestling, track and field, cross country and clubs including Anime Club, Esports, Art Club, Eco Club, National Honor Society, among others.
 One attraction to Valley View is VVHS's Journalism/Advanced Journalism class, which was started when the school first opened.
 The class is run by Jaqueline Caza, who became the yearbook advisor in 2016.
 It is also a Yearbook class and gives the students many applicable life skills.

 Crimson Regiment Band and Guard

 The Crimson Regiment marching band has made notable achievements in the past, such as: placing 3rd in the 1999 WBA Championships in the 5A (the highest class) and taking Sweepstakes in both the parade and field show competition at the 2000 Tostitos Fiesta Bowl.
 The program underwent changes after the 1999–2000 season.
 The Crimson Regiment also performed at 2004 Nokia Sugar Bowl.
 The Crimson Regiment won the title of AAA Champions in the WBA circuit in 2004.